TABLE OF CONTENTS

 To configure auto-approval:

-- Mark the Allow Documents Auto-Approval checkbox as active.
+• Activate the Allow Documents Auto-Approval checkbox and click Save.

 Common Approval Workflow Configuration Case